-- Participated in Winnipeg Harvest Surplus Program to distribute fresh produce and food to our families - Teresa Byrne led sessions for families and students on beading and cultural learning sessions - well attended - Koats for Kids provided warm winter clothing for students - Clothing drive and distribution to families - Parent/Child Library give away table event - Connected families with the Millennium Library to access their literacy programming events and get set up for borrowing books - Families participated in Nutrition Bingo, Painting classes, Arts and Crafts activities, Cooking classes, Community Clean-Up, learning sessions and Book Sharing event - Supported families with interpreters in 15 different languages - Family Gathering meetings occurred once a month.
-30+ families attend each month, last event had over 54 people in attendance-light supper and draw prizes provided to families - Multiple sessions provided by guest speakers on the importance of positive family activities, focusing on mental health and well-being.
-Families in attendance received beautiful and useful gift packages to enjoy at home. - Welcome to Kindergarten was well attended 103 people participated - Families appreciated the Smile Dental Clinic, Mobile Vision Clinic and a variety of in classroom events that parents attended or led sessions for students' learning-very well attended - An average of 89% of families participated in our Student-Led Conferences. - The school, WSD partnerships and other donors provided healthy food choices to our families to ensure they were supported and their regular food sources were supplemented.
-There were 925 food packages shared with our families. - Families shared their cultures with others in our school through learning sessions, food shared at luncheons, sharing of music, cultural dress and dance
+- Indigenous families led or participated in learning with their children at school - BSSIP program - Participated in Winnipeg Harvest Surplus Program to distribute fresh produce and food to our families - Teresa Byrne led sessions for families and students on beading and cultural learning sessions - well attended - Koats for Kids provided warm winter clothing for students - Clothing drive and distribution to families - Parent/Child Library give away table event - Connected families with the Millennium Library to access their literacy programming events and get set up for borrowing books - Families participated in Nutrition Bingo, Painting classes, Arts and Crafts activities, Cooking classes, Community Clean-Up, learning sessions and Book Sharing event - Supported families with interpreters in 17 different languages - Family Gathering meetings occurred once a month.
+30+ families attend each month, last event had over 56 people in attendance-light supper and draw prizes provided to families - Multiple sessions provided by guest speakers on the importance of positive family activities, focusing on mental health and well-being.
+Families in attendance received beautiful and useful gift packages to enjoy at home. - Families appreciated the Smile Dental Clinic, Mobile Vision Clinic and a variety of in classroom events that parents attended or led sessions for students' learning-very well attended - An average of 89% of families participated in our Student-Led Conferences. - The school, WSD partnerships and other donors provided healthy food choices to our families to ensure they were supported and their regular food sources were supplemented.
+There were 930 food packages shared with our families. - Families shared their cultures with others in our school through learning sessions, food shared at luncheons, sharing of music, cultural dress and dance